maxherrmann/blu/.github/wiki/How-to-implement-your-own-device-with-Blu.md

 // ...
 ```

-You can learn more about `scannerConfig` options in the [API reference](https://github.com/maxherrmann/blu/wiki/blu.bluconfigurationoptions.scannerconfig).
+You can learn more about `deviceScannerConfig` options in the [API reference](https://github.com/maxherrmann/blu/wiki/blu.bluconfigurationoptions.deviceScannerConfig).

-> Note: If you do not include your device's service UUIDs in the `scannerConfig`, they won't be discoverable and thus be inaccessible when connecting your device.
+> Note: If you do not include your device's service UUIDs in the `deviceScannerConfig`, they won't be discoverable and thus be inaccessible when connecting your device.

 ### Implement the device's services and characteristics